 As lotteries are based entirely on chance, trying to improve your odds of winning isn’t quite so easy as with other forms of gambling.
 Still, there are ways you can enhance the potential return on your stake.

-– Be wary before choosing numbers.
 If you have a run of numbers you’d like to use, be sure to think about the implications of committing to them: if you choose to stop playing this line of numbers after failing to win, how would you react if they came up at a later date?
 Chances are, you wouldn’t feel too good.
 You’re effectively tying yourself to those numbers for the foreseeable future, for fear of missing out when you stop.

-– Buy as many tickets / lines as you can afford.
 The more numbers you pick, the greater your odds of winning.
 Unfortunately, the more money you invest, the lower your potential returns will be when weighed against your investments.

-– Consider playing lotteries that attract fewer players.
 Your odds of winning will be improved.

 Online lotteries may not have the same sense of excitement or immersion as, say, video slots or roulette, but they’re still one of the fastest, most convenient ways to potentially win money.
 Browse the variety on offer and see how which games present the best prizes.